LamininSolutions/mfsql-connector/source/introduction/requirements/index.rst

 Detail
 ~~~~~~

 #.
 M-Files Version

  - M-Files version 2018 and later
  - M-Files IML (Intelligent Metadata Layer) Core licence is required for the DB File Connector module

 #.
 M-Files User

  - The connector requires a dedicated M-Files user with admin rights to the vault.
 During installation the M-Files user must have Server Admin rights
  - It is recommended to assign a named user license to the user

 #.
 M-Files Database

- - Firebird and SQL vaults
+ - Firebird and SQL vaults allowed

 #.
 M-Files Installation

  - Target vault must be pre-existing
  - M-Files client must be installed on SQL Server
  - Powershell must be installed and enabled on the SQL and M-Files serverThe vault settings and application installation can be updated manually if powershell is not enabled